Texas walk in tubs: guidance for seniors, caregivers, and contractors β€” statewide coverage.

 "The best part is not the features.
 It is that the routine is easier.
 I do not have to think so much about getting in and out."

-“We planned for the future instead of just today.
-That decision gave me peace of mind because we do not want to remodel again.”
+"We planned for the future instead of just today.
+That decision gave me peace of mind because we did not want to remodel the bathroom again in five years."

 FAQs: walk in tubs in Texas